 Operation Encompass does not replace statutory safeguarding procedures.
 Where appropriate, the police and/or schools should make a referral to local authority children's social care if they are concerned about a child's welfare.

-Ramridge Primary School has an information sharing agreement in place with Bedfordshire Police for Operation Encompass.
+St Augustine's Academy has an information sharing agreement in place with Bedfordshire Police for Operation Encompass and the process has been shared with parents.